| Haroun

 is in the same situation but with Khattum- Shud against him.
 He is poisoning

 the water keeping his words inside so that he can not express them freely.
+When Khattum-Shud realizes that he can separate himself from his shadow

 it is symbolizing that someone can separate what Rushdie writes away from